joe-ldp/Rawalle/README.md

 Most settings & hotkeys are easily configurable using `Rawalle Config.exe`

 You can add new/custom keybinds by editing customHotkeys.ahk.
 Hopefully this will be removed in the future as everything is planned to be editable via the GUI.

+# Hotkey Error Codes

+Due to technical restrictions when creating the GUI, some hotkey binds may cause errors when you load the macro.
+- Error code 2: The GUI failed to translate the name of a key to a valid AutoHotkey key name.
+Check your hotkeys.ini, there should be a key with a weird name (probably "OemKeyX").
+Change it to the valid key name listed [here](https://www.autohotkey.com/docs/KeyList.htm).
+- Error code 3: [Unsupported prefix key](https://www.autohotkey.com/docs/commands/Hotkey.htm#ErrorLevel).
+Likely only encountered if you manually edited a hotkey in `hotkeys.ini` and didn't format it correctly.
+- Other error codes not listed: If you encounter any of these, I'm guessing you edited the macro.
+If you didn't then [join the Discord](https://discord.gg/g4qVPMuYc4) and open a ticket in [#tech-support](https://discord.com/channels/913143777806417983/1000403129310924910).
+[More info on Hotkey error codes here](https://www.autohotkey.com/docs/commands/Hotkey.htm#ErrorLevel).

 ## Basic Usage